-It’s promising news for diabetes research: industry giant, GI Dynamics, has successfully enrolled their first patient onto their STEP 1 clinical trial.
+It’s promising news for diabetes clinical trials and research: industry giant, GI Dynamics, has successfully enrolled their first patient onto their phase 1 clinical trials.
 The study is set to test their product EndoBarrier©, which is a medical device that aids patients with type 2 diabetes and obesity.
-Though it is still early days, this “groundbreaking” research is definitely something to get excited about.
+Though it is still early days, this “groundbreaking” clinical research is definitely something to get excited about.

-Endobarrier’s clinical trial is the first of its kind to measure the primary endpoint of type 2 diabetes combined with reductions in various other health conditions.
+Endobarrier’s clinical trials are the first of their kind to measure the primary endpoint of type 2 diabetes combined with reductions in various other health conditions.
 If successful, the device could effectively address issues such as obesity, cardiovascular risk, non-alcoholic fatty liver disease (NAFLD), non-alcoholic steatohepatitis (NASH), and chronic kidney disease (CKD).
 Positive results would put the product in good stead for FDA approval.
 This, in turn, could lead to the mass distribution of a practical, non-surgical answer to reducing the impact of the disease on everyday life.
 The days of pinprick tests for glucose monitoring may soon be over!

 All about EndoBarrier